dike-okpan/Bike-Share-Growth-Analysis/README.md

 # Data Cleaning, Structure & Testing
 The companies main database structure consists of 3 tables: Bike Share 2021 table, Bike Share 2022 table, and Cost table, with combined total of 33 columns and row count of 34,761 records.

+I combined 2021 table and 2022 table using a UNION, created a Common Table Expression (CTE), performed a LEFT JOIN between the CTE and Cost Table, and then created a VIEW.

 The data met the following criteria and constraints after cleaning:

 - Only relevant columns were retained.